The Latest: As Trump's sweeping new tariffs take effect, US trading partners scramble worldwide

 Here's the latest:

-Shares of Ralph Lauren fell more than 7% on Thursday as the maker of iconic polo shirts, sport coats and other luxury clothing said that tariff costs could hurt profit margins and that it's monitoring shoppers' reaction to higher prices.
+Shares of Ralph Lauren fell more than 7% on Thursday as the maker of iconic polo shirts, sport coats and other luxury clothing said that tariffs and general uncertainty could affect consumer sentiment later this year.

 “The big unknown sitting here today is the price sensitivity and how the consumer reacts to the broader pricing environment and how sensitive that consumer is,” Ralph Lauren’s CEO Patrice Louvet told analysts on Thursday.
 “That’s what we’re watching very closely as we head into the second half.”